Locations:

 Posterior Vitreous Detachment

-In posterior vitreous detachment (PVD), the gel that fills the eyeball separates from the retina.
+In posterior vitreous detachment (PVD), the gel that fills your eyeball separates from your retina.
 It’s a common condition with age.
-PVD can cause floaters or flashes of light, which often fade over time.
-PVD isn’t painful or sight-threatening.
+PVD can cause floaters or flashes of light, which you may ignore over time.
+Posterior vitreous detachment isn’t painful or sight-threatening.
 But you should see an eye specialist right away to make sure you don’t have another retina problem.

 Overview

-Posterior vitreous detachment (PVD) occurs when the gel that fills the eyeball separates from the retina.
-The retina is a thin layer of nerve tissue that lines the back of the eyeball.
+Posterior vitreous detachment (PVD) is a common age-related eye problem that occurs when the gel that fills your eyeball (vitreous gel) separates from your retina.
+Your retina is a thin layer of nerve tissue that lines the back of your eyeball.
 It’s responsible for detecting light and turning it into visual images.

-Following PVD, there’s often an increase in specks or shadows of gray or black in your vision.
-It also may make you see flashes of light, usually at the side of your vision.
+With PVD, there’s often an increase in specks or shadows of gray or black in your vision.
+It may also make you see flashes of light, usually at the side of your vision.

 Advertisement